Deterministic Hallucination Detection in Medical VQA via Confidence-Evidence Bayesian Gain: Introduction

 These methods also face a concrete efficiency bottleneck.
 SE requires $M$ stochastic generations (typically $M{=}10$) with high-temperature sampling, followed by pairwise semantic equivalence checks via an external NLI model~\cite{he2020deberta}.
 VASE doubles this to $2M$ generations plus $O(M^2)$ NLI comparisons per input, making it prohibitive for clinical deployment where real-time feedback is essential.
 We propose \textbf{Confidence-Evidence Bayesian Gain (CEBaG)}, which replaces stochastic sampling with deterministic log-probability analysis.
 CEBaG combines two complementary signals: \emph{token-level predictive variance} (the standard deviation of per-token log-probabilities, elevated when the model fabricates content) and \emph{evidence magnitude} (the absolute per-token log-probability shift when the image is present versus absent, capturing the strength of visual grounding).
-The resulting score, $\sigma \cdot (1 + |G|/L)$, is parameter-free, requires only one generation and two scoring passes, uses no external models, and is fully deterministic (Fig.~\ref{fig:pipeline}).
+The resulting score, $\sigma \cdot (1 + |G|/L)$, is parameter-free, requires only one generation and two scoring passes, uses no external models, and is fully deterministic (Fig.~\ref{fig:pipeline}). \begin{revblock} We position CEBaG specifically for answer-level hallucination detection in short-form medical VQA.
+Its two signals, the sequence-level evidence gain $G$ and the global standard deviation of token log-probabilities, operate over the entire response and thus capture whether an answer, taken as a whole, is grounded in the image.
+This makes CEBaG well-suited to flagging holistic answer--image consistency in concise medical VQA. \end{revblock}

-Our contributions are: (1)~We propose CEBaG, a deterministic hallucination detection method requiring three forward passes and no external models, compared to 20+ stochastic generations and an NLI model for SE/VASE.
-(2)~We conduct an extensive evaluation spanning four MLLMs (MedGemma-4b, MedGemma-1.5-4b, HuatuoGPT-Vision-7B, LLaVA-Med-v1.5-7B) and three datasets (VQA-RAD, SLAKE, PathVQA), 16 settings in total.
+Our contributions are: (1)~We propose CEBaG, a deterministic answer-level hallucination detection method requiring three forward passes and no external models, compared to 20+ stochastic generations and an NLI model for SE/VASE.
+(2)~We conduct an extensive evaluation on four MLLMs (MedGemma-4b, MedGemma-1.5-4b, HuatuoGPT-Vision-7B, LLaVA-Med-v1.5-7B) and three datasets (VQA-RAD, SLAKE, PathVQA), 16 settings in total.
 (3)~CEBaG consistently outperforms SE, VASE, and RadFlag~\cite{sambara2024radflag}, achieving the best AUC in 13 of 16 settings and improving over VASE by 8~AUC points on average.